HabitatFramework/UserGuide/menus/menus.rst

 	Checkboxes ticked to copy data

-Tick the checkboxes next to the fields to be copied, as shown in the figure :ref:`figCC`, then click ‘Copy’.
+Tick the checkboxes next to the fields to be copied, as shown in the figure :ref:`figCC`, then click **Copy**.

 .. |paste| image:: ../images/icons/EditPaste.png
 	:height: 16px